-NUR 575P - Family Nurse Practitioner Practicum III
+NUR 576P - Family Nurse Practitioner Practicum IV

-The practicum experience focuses on applying a theoretical and evidence-based foundation to further develop the FNP role in the assessment, diagnosis, planning, management, and education of the acute patient and family within an outpatient setting.
-Emphasis will be placed on prompt identification of pathological, high acuity states based on presentation while providing delivery of acute healthcare management across the life span.
+The practicum experience focuses on application of theoretical and evidence-based development of the FNP role toward independent practice.
+Integration of culturally sensitive assessment, diagnosis, planning, management and education is specific to acute populations and their families within the primary care setting.
+Emphasis is on prompt identification of pathological, high acuity states based on presentation, providing delivery of acute healthcare management across the life span.
 Requires 135 hours of supervised clinical practice with a preceptor.